 So you share your Marketplace idea for restaurant aggregation to a few colleagues, and once they get the hang of it, they clarify if your building another Food Panda or an Uber eats.
 The same applies to all business verticals; Amazon for electronics and clothing, Uber for ride sharing and Airbnb for space rental.
+This blog lists out proven ways, how startups can compete with the Marketplace giants.

 For years, these global players have been dominating the industry driving many small businesses to extinction.
 The primary aim for these players is: Dominate at all cost.
 These giants have millions of dollars to burn for marketing and discounts, drying out new businesses.